RomainCyr/LTRSP-3589/1_sanity_checks/0_aetest_check_version_static/README.md

 # 0. AETest - Check version (static)

 In this exercise, the devices versions are collected and checked against an expected version.
 It reuses similar code as the previous exercises but this time structured in a AEtest test script.
-The test script contains a `CheckVersion` testcase that verifies the devices are running the version `7.9.2`.
+The test script contains a `CheckVersion` testcase that verifies that the devices are running the version `7.9.2`.

 The test script is composed of 3 main sections with a few steps in each of them and only the one in bold are to be completed, the rest of the code and the testscript structure is already provided.